adeebio/conventions/README.md

 get up and running with these conventions as quickly as possible, read all the essential conventions and then get going.
 Later, read and adopt the additional conventions.
 Work that does not adhere to the essential conventions should be corrected immediately.
-Work that does not adhere to the essential conventions should be corrected when convenient.
+Work that does not adhere to the additional conventions should be corrected when convenient.

 #### Essential conventions: